“No” according to Jason Andrew in his article “Why Michael Gerber’s ‘E-Myth’ fails in the internet age”.

 Whereas the exact opposite may be true — a system failure in an algorithmic process can be disastrous.
 For example, in the algorithmic process of flying an airplane.
 Whereas the failure of a heuristic, creative project may have little consequence — say in creating a new app.

 Conclusion - Ignore the E-Myth lessons at the Peril of your SMB

 “Gerber’s ‘perfect business model’ may have been perfect in an industrial age economy.
 But it’s not anymore.
 There is no such thing as ‘perfect’ if you’re doing truly meaningful, groundbreaking work.

 You can make average things perfect, but they will always just be average.”

 But what is “perfect”?
 And, as anyone who has been in a manufacturing or service delivery business knows, even the most mundane work is near to impossible to execute perfectly.
 Defined systems are an attempt to achieve the elusive “perfection”.

 In Gerber’s model, the small minority of “clever creative” people design and define the systems and rules.
-The operators use these systems and rules in an attempt to deliver predictable and consistent results.
+The operators use these systems and rules with the goal of delivering predictable and consistent results.

 There has always been algorithmic work and heuristic work.
 The relationship between the two may have changed over the years but they are still bedfellows.

-So both opinions are correct but the view of Andrew is limited to a tiny part of today’s business operations and work.
+So, both opinions are correct, but Andrew's view is limited to only a small-scale section of business operations and work.

-So even today, the bulk of business operations will benefit from the lessons and structure proposed in The E-Myth Revisited.
+Even in today's fast changing world, the bulk of business operations will benefit from the lessons and structure proposed by Michael Gerber in The E-Myth Revisited.